-Utility districts may own and operate natural gas fueling stations provided that the operation of the station is not franchised to another entity.
+Utility districts may own and operate natural gas fueling stations if the operation of the station is not franchised to another entity.
 This regulation does not prohibit private companies from owning or operating natural gas fueling stations within a utility district service area.
 (Reference Tennessee Code 7-82-302)

 Natural Gas Station Property Tax Reduction

 Any public utility, commercial, or industrial property certified to fuel natural gas vehicles may not be valued for property tax purposes at more than 30% of its total installed cost.
-The Tennessee Department of Environment and Conservation must certify that the station uses compressed or liquefied natural gas for the purpose of fueling motor vehicles and is projected to displace more than 6,000 gallons of petroleum annually.
+The Tennessee Department of Environment and Conservation must certify that the station uses compressed or liquefied natural gas for the purpose of fueling motor vehicles and displaces more than 6,000 gallons of petroleum annually.
 (Reference Tennessee Code 67-5-601 and 67-4-2004).

-The Tennessee Department of Environment and Conservation's (TDEC) School Bus Replacement Grant program provides funding for the replacement of model year 2009 or older Class 4-8 school buses with new diesel, alternative fuel, or all-electric school buses.
+The Tennessee Department of Environment and Conservation (TDEC) provides funding for the repower or replacement of Class 4-8 shuttle and transit buses, Class 4-7 local freight trucks, and Class 8 local freight trucks and port drayage trucks, with alternative fuel or all-electric models.
 Alternative fuels include, but are not limited to, compressed natural gas, propane, and hybrid electric technologies.
+Funding is also available for light-duty EVSE.
 Private, public, and non-profit organizations, including state, local, and tribal governments, are eligible for funding.
 This grant program is funded by Tennessee's portion of the Volkswagen Environmental Mitigation Trust.
-For more information, including how to apply, see the TDEC School Bus Replacement Grant website.
+For more information, including how to apply, see the TDEC Project Solicitations website.

 More Laws and Incentives